DurhamDJ/DurhamDJ.github.io/README.md

 ## Updating the website
 In order to update the website, you first need permission to change it.
 This can be obtained by contacting the president and/or publicity officer of the society.

 Changes are committed using Git, a version control system.
+It works similarly to OneDrive or Google Drive, except that changes get named and uploaded manually so we can keep track of changes more easily.
 There are several methods you can use for this:

 ### GitHub website
-The easiest way to make changes is to use the GitHub website.
+The fastest way to make changes is to use the GitHub website directly.
 You can do this by navigating to the file you want to change, and clicking the pencil in the top right.
 You can then update the file in the web UI, and use the form at the bottom of the page to name and submit your commit.

 This isn't a great way to do things long-term, but if you need to make a small change and know what you're doing it's pretty good for that.

 ### [GitHub Desktop](https://desktop.github.com/)
 GitHub provide a desktop application that makes syncing commits etc easy.
 You log into the app and download ('clone') a copy of the project.
 You can then change your local copy, and use the app to push your changes to the website.
-It works similarly to OneDrive or Google Drive, except that syncing happens manually so we can keep track of changes more easily.

 This is the method that I'd recommend if you're new to using GitHub.
 It's particularly good in combination with a good code editor like [Atom](https://atom.io/) which will provide useful features to make updating code easier.

 ### IDEs
 Many Integrated Development Environment (IDEs) provide an all-in-one workflow that allows you to edit code and push changes all in one application.
 I like [Visual Studio Code](https://code.visualstudio.com/), but [Atom](https://atom.io/) (with the additional [GitHub package](https://github.atom.io/)) is also popular.
 Using these may involve having to clone the package manually using the command line, and you might also need to install [Git](https://git-scm.com/downloads) separately.

-This is the best method in my opinion, but takes quite a bit of setup.
+This is the best method in my opinion, but takes a bit more setup to start with.

 ## Updating DJ Info
 Data containing the bios, mixes etc of DJs is stored in `DJs.js`.

-Each DJ's data should be of the form as follows:
+Each DJ's data should look like this:

 ```js
     'DJ NAME': {        // name of DJ